 A magnificent building began to grow behind the Falco home.
+The Falco's children referred to it as "The Building".
 Exquisite stained glass windows, imposing doors and beams were employed to create what appeared to be a well-proportioned “carriage house”.
 The real magic, though, was concentrated in the upper floor - an intimate listening room of a concert hall.

 When asked how long it was before The Falcon was discovered by the upper echelon of the music world, Falco answered, "About two months."
-These well-regarded players, many of whom were Grammy Award nominees & winners, had found a “home away from home” - an intimate space where they could play without restriction to an appreciative, generous audience.
+These well-regarded players, many of whom were Grammy Award nominees & winners, and resided in the Hudson Valley, had found a “home away from home” - an intimate space where they could play without restriction to an appreciative, generous audience.
 The response to these private performances was unbelievably enthusiastic!
 The community attended, listened and supported living artists, using a donation box and a potluck table for their contributions.

 If there’s an award in the music world for hospitality, it goes, hands down, to Tony & Julie Falco and their children.
 The world over, one can find musicians who have not only played well at The Falcon, but have eaten and slept well in the Falco home.

 The success of the series strained the small facility.
 In 2005, Falcon Music & Art Productions, Inc. purchased a 19th century button factory in the center of the hamlet of Marlboro.
-1348 Route 9W, Marlboro, New York, is perched over the Marlboro Falls, once used to power the factory.
+1348 Route 9W, Marlboro, New York, is perched over Marlboro Falls, once used to power the factory’s operations.
 Through the years, the main floor of the building had been a roller-skating rink, community center and a cabinet factory.

-It has become the “Village Vanguard of the Hudson Valley” and on a regular rotation with New York City's most respected venues; a rural Mecca for the finest in multiple genres; to include jazz, blues, rock, world music and contemporary chamber music.
+Opening the day after Thanksgiving on Friday November 27, 2009, the new facility rapidly became the “Village Vanguard of the Hudson Valley” and on a regular rotation with New York City's most respected venues; a rural Mecca for the finest in multiple genres; to include jazz, blues, rock, world music and contemporary chamber music.

 Within nine weeks of the opening, The New York Times ran a story with the sub-head,